July 04, 2022 7 min read

 For those who want to experience the most exotic types of chilli and pepper, there’s one that stands out from the crowd.
 We’re talking about theají panca.

-This strong, juicy and delicious pepper is the perfect companion for some of the most recognized Peruvian recipes, adding its flavor and texture to the mix.
-If you want to know where this mesmerizing ingredient comes from and how to use it in the kitchen keep reading.
+This strong, juicy and delicious pepper is the perfect companion for some of the most recognized Peruvian recipes, adding its flavour and texture to the mix.
+If you want to know where this mesmerising ingredient comes from and how to use it in the kitchen keep reading.

 Ají panca takes part in one of the most popular Peruvian dishes known worldwide, the anticuchos.
 Anticuchos are beef or chicken pieces, marinated with garlic, vinegar, pepper,ají panca, achiote and salt; all placed on wooden sticks to grill.
 Anticuchos are the most sold street food around Peru.
 If you want to learn the full recipe foranticuchos click here.